Registration and Course Policies

 The Last Semester

-The completed thesis, seminar paper, or educational project should be electronically deposited with the School of Graduate Studies.
+The completed thesis or seminar paper should be electronically deposited with the School of Graduate Studies.

 Students who complete the requirements for master’s degrees are invited to be present at the next spring or fall commencement program.
 Degrees are not conferred until after graduation when grades are posted and final graduation check has been performed.